Over 1,000 Fake Labubu Dolls Seized in Bexley Sting

 Councillor Richard Diment, Cabinet Member for Neighbourhoods, said:

 “This is a stark reminder that not everything trending online is safe for children.
-Our Trading Standards team is working hard to protect families in Bexley from unsafe and counterfeit goods.
-We urge residents to buy only from trusted retailers and report any concerns immediately.”
+Our Trading Standards team works tirelessly to shield families from unsafe and counterfeit goods.
+We urge everyone to buy only from trusted retailers and to report suspicious products immediately.”

 • Report concerns to Trading Standards via the Citizens Advice Consumer Service on 0800 144 8848.